eliottvalette/eliottvalette/README.md

 | **Data & Viz** | pandas, NumPy, seaborn/Matplotlib, Plotly |
 | **MLOps / DevOps** | Docker, Kubernetes (basics), MLflow, GitHub Actions |
 | **Misc.** | LaTeX, C fundamentals, VBA |

 ---

-## Talks & Writing

-* **“Bringing RL to the Browser”** — lightning talk at the HEC AI Club, showing live training visualised in WebGL.
-* Contributor to *Towards Data Science* on topics such as agent tool‑use and 3‑D web visualisation for ML experiments.

----